Skip to main content

 2. Speaker accent

-• Leave this unset or pick the nearest one if your participants are none of the above.
+• Choose English with no parentheses to account for global accents or if your participants are none of the above.

 3. Custom vocabulary